 If you need help in preparing the documents which need to be filed with the Trade Register, our Cypriot lawyers can assist you.

 Self-employment in Cyprus

 Another form of having one’s own company is self-employment.
 Self-employment is used by small traders, among which sole traders and partnerships in Cyprus.
 Another category of self-employed individuals are freelancers, but unlike the others, freelancers can conclude contracts with Cypriot companies.
-Self-employed individuals and sole traders in Cyprus are allowed to trade name for their business.
-For sole traders and self-employed individuals there are no audit requirements if their annual turnover does not exceed 70,000 euros.
-However, they are required to register for taxation purposes and social insurance with the relevant authorities.
+Self-employed individuals and sole traders in Cyprus are allowed to use their name as a trade name.
+They are required to register for taxation purposes and social insurance with the relevant authorities.

 For complete details about all formalities that must be fulfilled for setting up a sole proprietorship you can contact our attorneys in Cyprus.